iskyd/babs/docs/chord.rst

     print(len(c.notes))  # 1

-If you set strict to False you also disable Note check so this will be valid.
+If you set strict to False you also disable Note check so this will not raise an exception.

 .. code-block:: python

-    c = Chord('a', 'b', 'c')
+    c = Chord('a', 'b', 'c', strict=False)
     print(len(c.notes))  # 3